Sintra palaces, Cascais coast, and Lisbon\u2019s hidden neighborhoods \u2014 five days to see it all

 Five days is ideal.
 You can explore the core neighborhoods at a relaxed pace AND add day trips to Sintra and Cascais.
 It’s the sweet spot between rushing and lingering.

-Absolutely.
-Sintra’s fairy-tale palaces are unlike anything in Lisbon.
+Sintra’s fairy-tale palaces are unlike anything in Lisbon, and it’s only 40 minutes by train.
 Budget a full day (our Day 3) and buy Pena Palace tickets online in advance — they sell out.

 About 8-10 km per day on flat to moderate terrain, except Sintra (Day 3) which involves steeper hills.
 Total: ~45 km over 5 days.
 Use trams and funiculars to manage the elevation.